frictionlessdata/tableschema-pandas-py/README.md

 2        b
 ```

-Also you can use [tabulator](https://github.com/frictionlessdata/tabulator-py) to populate data frame from external data file:
+Also you can use [tabulator](https://github.com/frictionlessdata/tabulator-py) to populate data frame from external data file.
+As you see, subsequent writes simply appends new data on top of existing ones:

 ```python
 >>> import tabulator